rbarazzutti/concord-bft/README-docker.md

 This Dockerfile (and the script file provided with it) follows the build recipe of Concord-BFT project (see [README](https://github.com/vmware/concord-bft/blob/master/README.md)).

-This Docker image's aims to provide a quick test and build tool for the curious programmers with the help of Docker.
+This Docker image's aims to provide a quick test and build tool.

 Build the image
 ----

-    docker build -t concord-bft .
+    docker build -t concord-bft -f docker/Dockerfile .

 Run the image
 ----